 When It’s time to work, but the machine does not respond, this is a big issue.
 Sometimes due to a long run or a long break lawn mower engine does not start, and it Won’t start without starter fluid.
 There are many known brands of excellent lawn mowers available in the market, But almost every machine faces difficulties such as not starting.
-Though starter fluid is not for running engines but it diagnoses the problem of the engine.
+Though starter fluid is not for running engines it diagnoses the problem of the engine.

-Starter fluid is a kind of flammable liquid that helps a lawn mower’s stuck engine to get started through the diagnosis of the problem.
+Starter fluid is a kind of flammable liquid that helps a lawn mower’s engine to get started through the diagnosis of the problem.
 It is a combination of Hydrocarbons, Diethyl ether, and Carbon dioxide.
 Though it is not safe to use, as studies show, for instant help, it can be used.
 But it can cause damage to a diesel engine.

 - Causes of Lawn Mowers Won’t Start Without Starter Fluid?